 The first-ever World Theatre Day International Message was written by Jean Cocteau of France in the year 1962.
 Ever since that year, the ITI Centres, which have grown to over 90 number around the world, observe and celebrate this day with theatre professionals, actors, lovers, schools, and more.
 The International Message is also translated into over 50 languages, read for thousands of people before performances in theatres, and even printed in numerous daily newspapers.
 Additionally, radio and television channels also transmit the Message to viewers and listeners across five continents.

 How can I celebrate World Theatre Day?

-In addition to attending the celebrations at the various ITI centres, you can also listen to, or read the International Message every year and spread that across to people, using social media.
-Additionally, you reach out to the theatres and ITI centres and participate in organising events for the day or in competitions as well.
+In addition to attending the celebrations at the various ITI centers, you can also listen to, or read the International Message every year and spread that across to people, using social media.
+Additionally, you reach out to the theatres and ITI centers and participate in organizing events for the day or in competitions as well.

 If you wish to support the theatres, you can donate to the various organizations that are associated with safeguarding the theatres around you.
 You can also join a theatre and learn acting or music for an elevated fun and enjoyable experience.